databrary/design/curation/ingest_workflows/staff_ingest.md

   Or by using the script `assisted.py` in [`curation/tools/scripts`](https://github.com/databrary/curation/blob/master/tools/scripts/assisted.py)

-* Clean up and standardize provided spreadsheet ([INGEST SPREADSHEET CONVENTIONS](http://example.com/pending)) (e.g. ISO 8601 for dates, a key for Identifying the session, ETC.)
+* Clean up and standardize provided spreadsheet ([see Databrary Ingest Metadata Schema for requirements and formats](https://github.com/databrary/curation/blob/master/spec/metadata.md))

 * Join the output of the top folder asset dump with the spreadsheet such that the filename provided matches to the asset id using [csvkit](https://github.com/wireservice/csvkit): `csvjoin -c name metadata_provided_by_lab.csv asset_metadata_pulled_from_db.csv > joine_metadata.csv` to create the file that will be used to run the ingest script (see: _Once a dataset has been prepared_) above.
 The asset id, in this case, will be the asset id for the ingest JSON (rather than the path to file on the staging server).

 * Create ingest JSON file using `csv2json.py` as explained above.
 Add the `-a` flag for assisted curation:

-    python csv2json.py -a -s *PATH TO SESSION .CSV FILE* -p *PATH TO PARTICIPANT .CSV FILE* -f *FILENAME FOR OUTPUT* -n "*NAME OF VOLUME AS APPEARS ON DATABRARY*"
+    `python csv2json.py -a -s [PATH TO SESSION .CSV FILE] -p [PATH TO PARTICIPANT .CSV FILE] -f [FILENAME FOR OUTPUT] -n ["FULL NAME OF VOLUME AS APPEARS ON DATABRARY"]`

 ## <a name="protocols">Tracking ingestion progress and file sharing</a>